November 3, 2023

-As you can see a little more cement and a little less sand is required to produce this stronger concrete mix that is great for driveways, pool decks, sidewalks, exterior patios, and commercial garages.
+As you can see, a little more cement and a little less sand is required to produce a stronger concrete mix that's used for driveways, pool decks, sidewalks, exterior patios, and commercial garages.

 Knowing the weight of the materials and how much water to use should help you determine how much cement, sand, and stone to purchase to complete your project.

-For estimating purposes, you can make about 1 cubic yard of concrete with 5 1/2 94-pound bags of cement, 17 cubic feet of sand, and 18 cubic feet of gravel.
-(It takes about forty 80-pound bags of prepackaged materials to make 1 cubic yard of concrete.)
+For estimating purposes, you can make about 1 cubic yard of concrete with 5.5 94-pound bags of cement, 17 cubic feet of sand, and 18 cubic feet of gravel.
+(It takes about forty 80-pound bags of prepackaged materials (like Quikrete) to make 1 cubic yard of concrete.)

-If you need less than 1 cubic yard of concrete (or if ready-mix is not available) you can mix your own on site either by hand or using a concrete mixer like the one pictured above.
+If you need less than 1 cubic yard of concrete (or if ready-mix is not available) you can mix your own concrete on site either by hand, using the tools above, or by using an electric concrete mixer like the one in the link above.

 To make smaller batches of concrete, use the same

 proportions, but with smaller quantities, substituting buckets for